ajberkley/cl-binary-store/benchmarking.md

 ## ECL, CCL, Allegro, Lispworks and ABCL

-None are recommended for speed, they are about 4-100x slower than the sbcl version.  cl-binary-store is still the fastest among cl-store and cl-conspack.
+Allegro, Lispworks, and CCL are not terrible from a speed point of view, about 4-5x slower than SBCL.
+ABCl is 100x slower, but I am sure somene can fix that up.  cl-binary-store is still the fastest among cl-store and cl-conspack.
 I would do more optimization on Allegro and Lispworks but their heap/time limitations make it near impossible to do any real work.

     ;; Using a 100x shorter list for this test because these implementations are slow CL-USER> (test-on-data (long-list-of-tiny-integers 10000))